History of Guernsey

-The history of Guernsey stretches back to evidence of prehistoric habitation and settlement and encompasses the development of its modern society.

-The history of Bailiwicks of Guernsey and Jersey dates back to Neolithic times, followed by Roman occupation, Britons migrating to Brittany, and the introduction of Christianity by St Sampson.
+The history of Guernsey stretches back with evidence of Neolithic occupation, followed by Roman occupation.
+Christianity was brought to Guernsey by St Sampson.

 The islands were annexed by the Duchy of Normandy and were ruled separately by William the Conqueror even after becoming King of England.
-The islands experienced restrictions on trade and attacks by pirates and naval forces, leading to improvements in fortifications and establishment of the Guernsey militia.
+Over the centuries the islands experienced trade benefits and restrictions with attacks by pirates and naval forces leading to improvements in fortifications and the establishment of the Guernsey militia.
+Guernsey has remained loyal to the English Crown for over 1,000 years.

-During the English Civil War, Guernsey supported the Parliamentarians, while Jersey sided with the Royalists.
-The Napoleonic Wars brought prosperity through privateering, maritime trade, and the rise of stone industry, quarrying, horticulture, and tourism.
+During the English Civil War, Guernsey supported the Parliamentarians, whilst Castle Cornet sided with the Royalists.
+The Napoleonic Wars brought prosperity through privateering and maritime trade, with a later rise of the stone industry, quarrying, horticulture, and tourism.
+The language in common use began to change from Guernésiais to English.

-The islands were occupied by German troops in World War II, leading to destruction of many properties and traditional businesses, with the Islanders rebuilding their lives through control of trade and the finance industry.
+The islands were occupied by German troops in World War II, with the Islanders later rebuilding their lives through tourism, agriculture, trade and more recently, the finance industry.